In this article, we detail all the advantages of telecommuting, for both employers and employees. Spoiler alert: there are some disadvantages too.

 A top-down approach is driven by work processes that employees have to carry out, which leaves little room for experimentation.

-Using empowerment in business implies moving towards a bottom-up approach.
-Why?
+Using empowerment in business implies moving towards a bottom-up approach, but why?

-Because today, businesses must be proactive, flexible and innovative to remain competitive.
+Businesses must be proactive, flexible, and innovative to remain competitive.
 This can be very difficult to implement if this ongoing process and these initiatives do not come from employees.
-Harnessing information from the field, combined with the ability to make quick decisions in line with a clear and known corporate vision, is fundamental to get things moving.
+Harnessing information from the field, combined with the ability to make quick decisions in line with a clear and known corporate vision, is fundamental to getting things moving.

 More than just a type of management practice, empowerment must be an integral part of corporate culture to work efficiently.